h1-the-swan/general_exam_jp/inputs/010-history_and_algorithms.markdown

 A cut-based measure for the quality of a partition is the *conductance*.
 The conductance of a subgraph $S \in V$ for a graph $G(V, E)$ is:
 $$\phi(S) = \frac{c(S, V \setminus S)}{\min(k_S, k_{V \setminus S})}$$
-Where $c(S, V \setminus S)$ is the cut size of $S$, and $k_S$ and $k_{V \setminus S}$ are the total degrees of $S$ and the rest of the graph, respectively [@schaeffer_graph_2007].
+where $c(S, V \setminus S)$ is the cut size of $S$, and $k_S$ and $k_{V \setminus S}$ are the total degrees of $S$ and the rest of the graph, respectively [@schaeffer_graph_2007].
 While this measure was originally used globally to optimize a bisection of a graph, it has also seen use as a local quality function to find good clusters around certain nodes; in this way it can also be viewed as part of the clustering perspective [@schaub_many_2017].
 Conductance has its roots in computer science, and its use in network science appears still to be especially popular in the computer science community [@schaeffer_graph_2007;@yang_defining_2015].

 ## The clustering perspective